 The Communications Governance Observatory welcomes all those who are working on areas of communications governance as students, researchers, and network members.
 We are interested in research relating to the networked governance of expression and censorship, telecommunications, broadcasting, new media, the internet, defamation, privacy, surveillance, and intellectual property, among other areas.

 To join our observatory, contact us!

-The work of the Communications Governance Observatory is funded by McMaster University, the Canada Research Chairs program, the Social Sciences and Humanities Research Council, and the Office of the Privacy Commissioner of Canada.
+The work of the Communications Governance Observatory is or has been funded by McMaster University, the Canada Research Chairs program, the Social Sciences and Humanities Research Council the Digital Ecosystems Research Challenge, and the Office of the Privacy Commissioner of Canada.